UNICORE-EU/unicore-docs/source/overview.rst

 UNICORE has special characteristics that make it unique among middleware systems.
-UNICORE deals with authentication, user mapping and authorization, and provides a comprehensive set of RESTful APIs for HPC access and workflows.
+UNICORE deals with authentication, user mapping and authorization, and provides a comprehensive set of :ref:`RESTful APIs <rest-api>` for HPC access and workflows.
 The UNICORE design is based on several guiding principles, that serve as key objectives for further enhancements.